PostHog/hedgehog.vc/README.md

 ## value

 * we share our playbook for founding, growing, and operating an open source startup
-* we help you solve your hardest problems - our team have lived the hardest parts of growing an open source startup
+* open source group office hours - monthly group meeting with you + the other open source founders we invest in
 * we give you funding to help you make your first hires - $100k per startup
-* we give you free, unlimited enterprise use of [our tooling](https://posthog.com/product) for building better products for 2 years
+* we give you free enterprise use of [our tooling](https://posthog.com/product) for building better products for 1 year (up to 20m events/month)
-* we will intro you to your series a investors - we know everyone who invests in open source
+* we will aim to intro you to your series a investors - we know everyone who invests in open source

 ## how